-The main responsibility of a script supervisor is to track the continuity of all aspects of what's on screen between every set up, take, scene, and (if applicable) episode.
+The main responsibility of a script supervisor is to track the continuity of all aspects of what's on screen between every set up, take, scene, and episode.

 This can be crucial in the edit bay because if they don’t monitor this, the shot and reverse shot won’t add up.

-They also demarcate where certain props and set decorations are from one position to another, so the production can avoid any embarrassing continuity errors.
+They also demarcate where certain props and set decorations are from one position to another, so the you can avoid any embarrassing continuity errors.